sindhusatyavolu/sindhusatyavolu.github.io/_pages/about.md

   - /about.html
 ---

-Hi, My full name is Sindhu Sri Sravya Satyavolu.
+Hi!
+My full name is Sindhu Sri Sravya Satyavolu.
 I'm a PhD student working with [Prof. Girish Kulkarni](https://theory.tifr.res.in/~kulkarni/) in the Department of Theoretical Physics at Tata Institute of Fundamental Research (TIFR), Mumbai.
 I previously studied engineering in the Department of Physics and Electrical Engineering at Indian Institute of Technology (IIT) Madras.

 Research in Extragalactic Astrophysics and Cosmology
 ======